Overview of tc Server

 TAR file with the following names:

-Pivotal tc Server Standard Edition is also available as an RPM for customers installing on Red Hat Enterprise Linux (RHEL).
+VMware tc Server Standard Edition is also available as an RPM for customers installing on Red Hat Enterprise Linux (RHEL).

 If you have Java EE applications you would like to migrate from another runtime to tc Server, you can use the Spring Migration Analyzer command-line tool to generate migration analysis reports that contain information about the APIs the application uses, and any migration tasks that might be necessary to run the application on tc Runtime.